bjorniuppsala/iar-zephyr-fixes/README.md

 ## Obtaining an IAR Toolchain

 A Development version of the IAR build tools for Arm is required to work with this fork.
-It will be continuously updated, and you find it in the [GitHub Releases](https://github.com/iarsystems/zephyr/releases) section.
+It will be continuously updated, and you find it in the [GitHub Releases](https://github.com/iarsystems/zephyr/releases) section (available soon).

 To run the tools, a *Bearer Token* is required for authentication and authorization.
 It will be distributed to partners together with installation instructions.
 If there are any issues with this, please contact our FAE team at fae.emea@iar.com and they will assist.